Sleep sweetly in this quiet room,

 For the simple, relaxed environment with God's beauty all around—I am so grateful!
 My children learned contentment there with the simple pleasures of life like catching shrimp off the pier (they would cling to the pylons), and fishing with their dad.
 Oh, the wonderful memories of fish frys and fireworks with our friends...
 (Hi Katie & Johnny if you happen to read this!!!)
 The very opportunity I wanted to throw away—became such a gateway to joy!

-My hubby and me in 2002 with our youngest, Mary, with Elisabeth Elliot, and her husband, Lars Gren & the dots are the back of my phone!
-This picture is behind glass in our music room! |
+with Elisabeth Elliot, and her husband, Lars Gren & the dots are the back of my phone!

 If you enjoy posts on Elisabeth Elliot, you may want to follow my Elisabeth Elliot Board on Pinterest to not miss any future posts on her.
 You can also search for previous posts I've written on her by inserting her name (be sure to use an "s" in Elisabeth) in my search topics blank box on the right side bar of my home page (you'll need to scroll down to it).